 - We had a few ideas on how we could create the product and what we could use.
 This included lights, sensors, and reflective features.

 - A number of ‘optional extras’ were also discussed, such as a speed indicator.
-We decided to concentrate on implementing the core features and revisit the extra features if time allowed.
+We decided to concentrate on implementing the core features of the cycling jacket and revisit the extra features if time allowed.

 - Our design was to create a cycling jacket which will help the cyclist indicate their actions to other road users in a clear way, especially when riding at night.